taherahmadi/SVD-Image-Compressor/README.md

 # SVD-Image-Compressor
 Image compression with Singular Value Decomposition
-- Seond project of Advanced Mathematics
+- Second project of Advanced Mathematics
 - Written in matlab

 (SVD) states that every (m × n)‑matrix A can be written as a product